 - Medicare Part D drug plans also available

-- Hospitalization Coverage - Plans F, G and N pay the $1,364.00 Medicare hospitalization deductible and all hospital copays.
+- Hospitalization Coverage - Hospitalization Part A deductible for 2021 is $1484.00.
+Plans F, G and N pay the $1,364.00 Medicare hospitalization deductible and all hospital copays.
 You pay nothing.

 - Medical Coverage- After a $185.00 medical deductible is met, Medicare pays 80% of your medical expenses for the remainder of the year.
+Medical Part B deductible for 2021 is $203.00.
 Plans F, G and N will pick up the other 20%.
 This includes office calls, specialist visits, emergency and urgent care, diabetic supplies, MRIs, X-rays, ambulance charges, chiropractic care, preventative care, physical and speech therapy and outpatient treatments and surgeries.
 Under Plan N, there are up to $20.00 copays for office calls and $50.00 for emergency room visits.